forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Find all possible sequences and use a hash table to store the seen sequences.

+**188. Best Time to Buy and Sell Stock IV**: Say you have an array for which the i-th element is the price of a given stock on day i.
+Design an algorithm to find the maximum profit.
+You may complete at most k transactions.

+DP. `dp[i, j]` = the maximum profit from at most `i` transactions using `prices[0..j]`.
+Either do nothing(not buy) or sell on day j (so we need to know which day we bought last time such that we can gain the maximum profit) .
+`dp[i, j] = max(dp[i, j - 1], prices[j] + max(-prices[t] + dp[i - 1, t - 1])), 0 <= t < j`

 **189. Rotate Array**: Given an array, rotate the array to the right by k steps, where k is non-negative.

+Approach 1: Similar to the solution of "151.
+Reverse Words in a String".
+Reverse the whole "string" and then reverse each "word" (as for this problem, there are 2 words).

+Approach 2:
 For example: [1,2,3,4,5,6], k=2
 Rotated:         [5,6,1,2,3,4]
 ![](D:\GitHub\CSharp\Algorithms\Algorithms\LeetCode\Notes\pics\189.png)